-The providing county must make a decision about your grievance within 90 calendar days from the date you filed your grievance.
-Timeframes may be extended by up to 14 calendar days if you request an extension, or if the providing county believes that there is a need for additional information and that the delay is for your benefit.
-An example of when a delay might be for your benefit is when the county believes it might be able to resolve your grievance if the providing county had a little more time to get information from you or other people involved.
+The Drug Medi-Cal Organized Delivery System county must make a decision about your grievance within 90 calendar days from the date you filed your grievance.
+Timeframes may be extended by up to 14 calendar days if you request an extension, or if the Drug Medi-Cal Organized Delivery System county believes that there is a need for additional information and that the delay is for your benefit.
+An example of when a delay might be for your benefit is when the county believes it might be able to resolve your grievance if the Drug Medi-Cal Organized Delivery System county had a little more time to get information from you or other people involved.

-How Do I Know If The Providing County Has Made A Decision About My Grievance?
+How Do I Know If The Drug Medi-Cal Organized Delivery System County Has Made A Decision About My Grievance?

-When a decision has been made regarding your grievance, the providing county will notify you or your representative in writing of the decision.
-If your providing county fails to notify you or any affected parties of the grievance decision on time, then the providing county will provide you with a Notice of Adverse Benefit Determination advising you of your right to request a State Fair Hearing.
-Your providing county is required to provide you with a Notice of Adverse Benefit Determination on the date the timeframe expires.
+When a decision has been made regarding your grievance, the Drug Medi-Cal Organized Delivery System county will notify you or your representative in writing of the decision.
+If your Drug Medi-Cal Organized Delivery System county fails to notify you or any affected parties of the grievance decision on time, then the Drug Medi-Cal Organized Delivery System county is required to provide you with a Notice of Adverse Benefit Determination advising you of your right to request a State Fair Hearing.
+Your Drug Medi-Cal Organized Delivery System county is required to provide you with a Notice of Adverse Benefit Determination on the date the timeframe expires.